fengwanglei/fengwanglei.github.io/_publications/2024-04-17-paper-title-number-3.md

 ---
 title: "MS-ZeroWall: Detecting Zero-Day Multi-Step Attack in Smart Home using VAE and HMM"
 collection: publications
-permalink: /publication/2024-04-17-paper-title-number-5
+permalink: /publication/2024-04-17-paper-title-number-3
 excerpt: 'This paper propose a multi-step attack prediction architecture applied in the smart home.'
 date: 2024-04-17
 venue: 'IEEE Transactions on Vehicular Technology'
 paperurl: 'https://ieeexplore.ieee.org/document/10507036'
-citation: 'Li Taotao, Hong Zhen, <b>Feng Wanglei</b>, Li Yu, Zhenyu Wen.
+citation: 'Taotao Li, Zhen Hong, <b>Wanglei Feng</b>, Li Yu, Zhenyu Wen.
 (2024). &quot;MS-ZeroWall: Detecting Zero-Day Multi-Step Attack in Smart Home using VAE and HMM.&quot; <i>IEEE Transactions on Vehicular Technology</i>.
 (SCI-2,IF:6.8)'
 ---

 The development of technologies in the smart home provides convenience to our living life, however, the resource-constrained characteristics lead to its frequent exposure to various attacks.